lukewp/pewpolarizationfactors/README.md

 TODO: Regression explanation of state-by-state 2012 votes by factor

-TODO: Explain three-DV mlm models' fit explanation
+TODO: Explain three-DV mlm models' fit

 TODO: Venn diagram for all voters